Lingjing-Zhang/ChemNTP/README.md

 Data folder
 -------
-All modeling data used in this paper is freely available.
+All modeling data used in this paper is freely available at https://github.com/Lingjing-Zhang/ChemNTP/releases.

 GUI
 -------